Philadelphia Clef Club of Jazz and Performing Arts: Programs and Operations

-The Philadelphia Clef Club's mission is to "celebrate and preserve the legacy of jazz through accessible education for the Greater Philadelphia region, and to support the evolving art form through talent development, programming, and public performance".
-It has stated that it wishes to accomplish this goal through promoting the development of talent and providing opportunities for the growth of the performing artist specifically, with a special emphasis in instrumentalists.
-Additionally, it seeks to serve the artist and the community through providing a forum for the listening and appreciation of the great American art form of jazz and related disciplines.
-It also hopes to promote the academic exchange of information related to jazz through educational programs.
-The Clef Club will be a depository to collect and preserve the history of jazz music for further research and interpretation by scholars, educators, artists, and the general public.
+In 2024, the Philadelphia Clef Club's mission was stated to be to "celebrate and preserve the legacy of jazz through accessible education for the Greater Philadelphia region, and to support the evolving art form through talent development, programming, and public performance".
+The club has said that it wishes to accomplish this goal through supporting the development of talent and providing opportunities for the growth of performing artists, with an emphasis on instrumentalists.
+Additionally, it seeks to serve the artists and community by providing a space for the appreciation of jazz and related disciplines.
+It also hopes to promote music education, specifically in jazz.

-Programs of the organization include: The Philadelphia Clef Club Youth Ensemble, Jazz Master Workshops, Youth Summer Jazz Camps, Student Ensemble Education Programs, Music Workshops in-school programs, Jazz Cultural Voices, and The Preservation Jazz Series concert series.
+Philadelphia Clef Club programs include: The Philadelphia Clef Club Youth Ensemble, Jazz Master Workshops, Youth Summer Jazz Camps, Student Ensemble Education Programs, Music Workshops in-school programs, Jazz Cultural Voices, and The Preservation Jazz Series concert series.
 Additional plans are: the implementation of senior citizen outreach programs consisting of instrumental instruction (individual and group) and vocal activities (individual and group); and associating with other community groups including other jazz organizations, churches, schools, and community centers in the Greater Philadelphia/Delaware Valley area.

-In 2024, the organization announced a $4.5M renovation of their facility on Philadelphia's Broad Street.
+In 2024, the organization announced a $4.5M renovation of their facility on Philadelphia's Broad Street, with the second phase being announced in July 2025.
 In 2026, the club will celebrate their 60th anniversary.